 Below is a list of currently scheduled classes.
 Any course not listed on the schedule can be schedules upon request:

 Spring 2016 Police Services Training/Presentation Schedule

 Date Course Location

 Many of our students have never lived away from home in the type of group setting that a college atmosphere provides.
 This PAWS course instructs students of the risks and dangers of sexual assaults on campus.
 Prevention techniques and University resources are discussed.
-An overview of PA Law regarding sexual crimes is given.
-Student's are given the opportunity to converse with one of our officer's who will answer their questions to the best of their ability.
+An overview of Pennsylvania law regarding sexual crimes is given.
+Students are given the opportunity to converse with one of our officers and get their questions answered.

-Addiction and abuse of drugs and alcohol is a societal concern for college-aged students.
+Alcohol and drug addiction and abuse are societal concerns for college-aged students.
 This program seeks to explain the effects of drug and alcohol abuse both physically and psychologically.
-Several PA laws concerning underage use of alcohol or use of drugs in general are discussed.
-Students are granted to opportunity to ask questions regarding this topic or campus safety in general to the officer giving the presentation.
+Several Pennsylvania laws concerning the use of alcohol or drugs are discussed.
+Students are granted an opportunity to ask questions regarding this topic or campus safety in general to the officer giving the presentation.
 Several items of confiscated paraphernalia are used for educational displays.

 - University Police